 - Chest pain.

-Seek medical attention immediately if you notice any symptoms of a serious allergic reaction, which includes: rash, itching / swelling (especially of the face, tongue or throat), severe dizziness, trouble breathing.
+Seek medical attention immediately if you notice any symptoms of a severe allergic reaction, which include: rash, itching/swelling (especially of the face, tongue, or throat), severe dizziness, and trouble breathing.

 Mechanism of action

-Cyclic adenosine monophosphate (cAMP) causes an increased activation of protein kinase A (PKA).
+Cyclic adenosine monophosphate (cAMP) causes increased protein kinase A (PKA) activation.
 PKA is an enzyme that phosphorylates many elements of the contractile machinery within the cardiac cell.
 In the short term, this leads to a greater force of contraction.

 Phosphodiesterases are enzymes responsible for the decomposition of cAMP.
-Therefore, when phosphodiesterases decrease the level of cAMP in the cell, they also decrease the active fraction of PKA within the cell and reduce the force of contraction.
+Therefore, when phosphodiesterases decrease the cAMP level in the cell, they also decrease the active fraction of PKA within the cell and reduce the force of contraction.